tartley/flyinghigh-opengl-from-python/code/README.txt

 ------------

     Python 2.6 or 2.7
-    Pyglet
+    Pyglet 1.1.4
-    PyOpenGL
+    PyOpenGL 3.0.1
-    numpy (used for sierpinski generation)
+    numpy 1.5.0.dev8477 (just used for sierpinski generation)

 I can't install numpy from source for Python2.7 (configuring distutils to use the mingw32 compiler instead of Visual Studio doesn't work for me.) and there